msft-mirror-aosp/platform.compatibility.cdd/6_dev-tools-and-options/6_1_developer_tools.md

         commands provided in the AOSP, which can be used by app developers, including [`dumpsys`](https://source.android.com/devices/input/diagnostics.html)
         `cmd stats`
-    *   [C-SR] Are STRONGLY RECOMENDED to support the shell command `cmd testharness`.
+    *   [C-SR] Are STRONGLY RECOMMENDED to support the shell command `cmd testharness`.
     *   [C-0-3] MUST NOT alter the format or the contents of device system events (batterystats , diskstats, fingerprint, graphicsstats, netstats,